 How do you promote inclusion within the academy?
 Including day and residential trips?

 How do you promote inclusion within school, including day and residential trips?

 We are totally committed to providing an inclusive education for all of our children at Streetsbrook.
 This includes:

 - the class teacher having the highest possible expectations for each child in their class

 - quality first teaching which is targeted to support what each child already knows, can do and can understand

 - putting in place a range of different teaching strategies so that every child is fully involved in their learning e.g. using more practical learning or providing a different range of resources

-- all lessons are differentiated to meet the needs of every child in the class
+- differentiating all lessons to meet the needs of every child in the class

 - putting in place specific strategies, which may be suggested by the SENCo, Inclusion Support Practitioner or an external agency, to enable a child to access their learning

 All children at Streetsbrook are enabled to participate in a range of trips which are carefully planned by staff to enhance their learning.
 Year 2 children also benefit from an annual residential trip to Blackwell Court and every possible effort is made to ensure this is accessible to every child regardless of their needs.